msk-mind/luna/README.md

 Scripts for data processing

+## Global configuraiton for datastore
+The Datastore class interfaces with a variety of backends, currently a NFS/POSIX filesystem, Neo4j and Minio.
+The class will preferentially pull configuration from '.datastore' first and then fallback to '.datastore.default'.
+Here, you can configure the class to write data/metadata to your common file backend, a neo4j backend, and minio backend, if available or desired.

+## Logging configuration
+.logging.yaml contains configuration for centralized logging to MongoDB.
+By default this is turned off.

 ## Steps to generate radiology proxy table.
 1. Make a copy of data_ingestion_template.yaml.template and fill it out.
 This template contains operational metadata associated with the data and the data transfer process.